 The Museum follows applicable laws and AAM and AAMD guidelines and standards regarding museums and the provenance of archaeological materials and ancient art.

 The Museum recognizes the importance of protecting and preserving archaeological sites and deplores the illicit excavation, looting, and theft of archaeological materials and ancient art.
-The Museum will use the November 17, 1970 adoption date of the UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property, as a threshold date to evaluate the provenance of acquisitions of archaeological material and works of ancient art created in antiquity.
+The Museum uses the November 17, 1970 adoption date of the UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property, as a threshold to evaluate the provenance of acquisitions of archaeological material and works of ancient art created in antiquity.

 The Museum recognizes that even after extensive research, a complete recent ownership history may not be obtainable for all archaeological material and ancient art.
 The Museum believes that it should have the right to make informed and defensible decisions regarding the appropriateness of acquiring such works, based upon factors such as research, exhibition, publication and the likelihood of whether a work has been outside of its country of modern discovery prior to 1970.